Want an easy way to teach kids about their family history? Displays showcasing your heritage at home lets them experience it every day for themselves.

 Small salutes to past generations

-If you’re lucky enough to own family heirlooms, and they’re not too fragile or valuable to expose to everyday life, look for ways to incorporate them into your living space.
+If heirlooms are not too fragile or valuable to expose to everyday life, look for ways to incorporate them into your living space.
 We’ve hung heirloom quilts on racks in the living room and put sturdy quilts into use.
 Grandpa Morton’s World War II uniform jacket rests on a tabletop mannequin.
 A great-uncle’s old binoculars sit out alongside their worn leather case.
 Point these items out to the kids and tell them short stories about who owned them.

 When children are young (and you have the most say in their bedroom décor), it’s easy to fill their bedrooms with nods to heritage.
 My youngest child, Seneca, has bedroom furniture that belonged to her paternal step-grandmother and great-grandmother.
 A favorite old family photo in a bright green polka-dotted frame sits next to a picture of a younger Seneca.
 A grandmother’s artwork decorates the walls.